ParsonosAI/legal/terms-of-service/+page.md

 - **13.1 GPL and Similar Licenses.** Certain third-party software components integrated into the Services may be subject to licenses requiring public disclosure of their source code (e.g., GNU General Public License, LGPL).
 Where applicable, Company complies with these obligations by making the source code or modifications publicly available.
 For more information, visit [link to source code disclosure page].

 - **13.2 Jurisdiction-Specific Obligations.** If the use of third-party software imposes additional compliance requirements under specific jurisdictions, Company will take reasonable steps to ensure compliance.
-By using the Services, you acknowledge and agree to these requirements, including: (a) Any obligations related to open-source license compliance. (b) Specific data protection or privacy laws, such as GDPR, CCPA, or equivalent legislation.
+By using the Services, you acknowledge and agree to these requirements, including: (a) Any obligations related to open-source license compliance. (b) Specific data protection or privacy laws or equivalent legislation.

 - **13.3 User Acknowledgment.** By using the Services, you agree to comply with all relevant obligations imposed by third-party software licenses.
 Company reserves the right to terminate your account if your use of the Services violates these obligations.